oktaykurt/hardhat-web3-wallet/README.md

 consts.js contains "cotnractAddress" and "abi" which are fetched from: https://github.com/oktaykurt/hardhat-fund-me-fcc

-ethers-5.1.esm.min.js can be accessed from due future updades at ethers: https://docs.ethers.org/v5/single-page/
+ethers-5.1.esm.min.js can be accessed from due future updates at ethers: https://docs.ethers.org/v5/single-page/